History – Son

 History – Rumba Yambú – Yambú is the oldest and slowest known style of rumba, sometimes called the ‘Old People’s Rumba’.
 It uses the slowest beat of the three Rumba styles and incorporates movements feigning frailty.
 It can be danced alone (especially by women) or by men and women together.
 Although male dancers may flirt with female dancers during the dance, they do not use the ‘vacunao’ of Rumba Guaguancó.

 History – Rumba Columbia – In this fast and energetic style of rumba, with a 6/8 feel, solo male dancers provoke the drummers to play complex rhythms that they imitate through their creative and sometimes acrobatic movements.
 Men may also compete with other men to display their agility, strength, confidence and even sense of humour.
 Columbia incorporates many movements derived from Congo dances as well as Spanish flamenco, and more recently dancers have incorporated break dancing and hip hop moves.
-Women are also beginning to dance Columbia, too.

 History – Afro Cuban